 Now, some people just stick to this.
 They become perfectly content with mediocrity and never want anything more or less.
 If they are happy, just leave them be.
 Some stop after this and walk away.
 They’ve decided mushroom cultivation isn’t for them and they move on.

 But then, you have us. those who research and practice.
 The ones who want to step out of our comfort zones, hone our skills, and be the best of the best.
 You want to be the one that steps into a room where someone says “I know that person and they are a friggin’ wizard.”

 If you’ve come to understand this about yourself and are still only working with spores.
 It is time to step it up.
 You can isolate strains with spores but you have to get used to working with agar and Petri dishes.
 If you haven’t already check out my blog titled “Liquid Cultures vs Agar Dishes“.
 If you are still working with syringes and aren’t comfortable with the next level yet then know what kind of liquid culture you are getting.

-Don’t fall for that crap.
+Don’t fall for the crap.

 This can be very confusing because it’s called a liquid culture.
 When really it’s multispore which creates a liquid culture with a lot of strains inhabiting the same area.
 Competition is guaranteed.

 A Multispore is also a roll of the dice.
 You have no consistency with harvests using this method.
 It’s kind of like a random strain generator and you just have to roll with whatever you got.
 If you’re lucky the genetics are great but a lot of times they’re not.

 A multistrain liquid culture is equivalent to a spore syringe.
 To me, they are the same thing.
 They both provide random results.
 The only differences between these two are corn syrup and somebody spent way too much time making one of them.